gdeol4/digital-garden/content/projects/smoc2-rna-seq/index.md

 ### Putting together the metadata

-Preparation for differential expression analysis: metadata In addition to our raw counts, we require sample metadata.
-At the very least, we need to know which of our samples correspond to each condition.
-To generate our metadata, we create a vector for each column and combine the vectors into a data frame.
+Sample metadata is required in addition to the raw count data, data such as which of the samples correspond to each condition.
+To create the metadata, a vector for each column is created and the vectors are combine into a data frame.
 The sample names are added as the row names.

-Preparation for differential expression analysis: metadata After we have the counts and metadata files, we can start the differential expression analysis workflow.

 ``` r
 #create genotype vector